lgreski/datasciencectacontent/markdown/rprog-dssValueProposition.md

 To provide additional background on how the professors think about the curriculum, here is a link to the [Ask Me Anything session](http://bit.ly/2irzBcn) that the JHU Data Science team conducted on Reddit in early 2016.

 Hat tip to a Community Mentor, Stephanie Clark, from the *Exploratory Data Analysis* course.

+## Acknowledgements

+Thanks to [David Hood](http://bit.ly/2jCe3eo) and Alan Berger for feedback about the value of quizzes as a sandbox that I've incorporated into the article.

 ## About the Author